Home » Workshop

 Table Saw

-The heart and soul of the new shop is my new Delta Unisaw!
-I had the pleasure of traveling to the new headquarters of Delta Machinery last fall to actually watch this saw built.
-I’m sure this amazing piece of machinery will be the focus of many more articles, tips and advice as the shop takes shape.
+The heart and soul of the new shop is the Delta Unisaw!
+I had the pleasure of traveling to the new headquarters of Delta Machinery in the Fall of 2011 to actually watch this saw built.
+It was such an honor to watch men and women here in the US build this machine from start to end.
+Over 90% of the components are built in the US by Americans!

 Outfeed/Assembly Table